jjasghar/chef-google-compute/README.md

   Output only.
 Creation timestamp in RFC3339 text format.

 * `disks` -
-  Persistent disks are durable storage devices that function similarly to the physical disks in a desktop or a server.
-Compute Engine manages the hardware behind these devices to ensure data redundancy and optimize performance for you.
-Persistent disks are available as either standard hard disk drives (HDD) or solid-state drives (SSD).
+  An array of disks that are associated with the instances that are created from this template.

 * `disks[]/auto_delete`
   Specifies whether the disk will be auto-deleted when the instance is deleted (but not when the disk is detached from the instance).
+  Tip: Disks should be set to autoDelete=true so that leftover disks are not left behind on machine deletion.

 * `disks[]/boot`
   Indicates that this is a boot disk.
 The virtual machine will use the first partition of the disk for its root filesystem.

 * `disks[]/device_name`
   Specifies a unique device name of your choice that is reflected into the /dev/disk/by-id/google-* tree of a Linux operating system running within the instance.
 This name can be used to reference the device for mounting, resizing, and so on, from within the instance.

 * `disks[]/disk_encryption_key`
   Encrypts or decrypts a disk using a customer-supplied